Reflections on my journey to stay in one place

 Some time passed.
 I did the usual apartment search, but fear or indecision or fate kept me from making any choices.
-In February, my job ended so my income plummeted and I was cheated out of $2,00o of savings on a Craigslist scam.
+In February, my job ended so my income plummeted and I was cheated out of $2,000 of savings on a Craigslist scam.
 I had to move at the end of the month and things were getting desperate.
 With no assurances that I could or would buy it, the relatives of a stranger let me move into their beloved family home.

-I counted five different types of electrical outlets, but none that could plug in my modern appliances.
-There were ostentatious ship-themed scones and a tacky nautical mural plastered directly into the wall.
+I counted five different types of electrical outlets, but almost none that could plug in my appliances.
+There were ostentatious ship-themed sconces and a tacky nautical mural plastered directly into the wall.
 There were bedpans and buckets and bags of clothes and vacuums all around the house.
-I washed the old dishes and wondered how the hell I had ended up there.
+Every surface was thick with dust.
+I cleaned and, when I emptied the heavy vacuum filter, I saw the dust and hair and skin cells of people who were no longer living falling away.
+I hand-washed the crusty dishes filling the kitchen sink and wondered how the hell I had ended up there.

 At one point, I rummaged through the bags of unclaimed clothes that were heading to Salvation Army.
 I found three soft sweaters that had once belonged to Ben and put them on.
 It didn’t feel creepy, it felt cozy.
 They became part of my winter uniform.